Kadaru language: Event number

-tób=gí ʃērk-éé

-ground=acc puncture.rep-past.1sg

-“Searching for the rat exit-hole I poked the ground repeatedly.”

 Noun phrase

 In Kordofan Nubian, like in many Nubian languages one can find noun phrase constructions.
 There are two types of noun phrases in Nubian, namely ones consisting of a noun with or without modifiers, and ones with a single person pronoun, determine or a single quantifier without any nominal modifiers.

 Possessive adjective + noun

 In Kordofan Nubian possessive adjectives are derived from personal pronouns by adding the genitive linker -n.
 Examples from Tabaq language.